ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 Submitting and managing jobs is at the heart of using the cluster.
 A 'job' refers to the script, pipeline or experiment that you run on the nodes in the cluster.

 ## Partitions
-In the past we used queues under the old Torque system, we now refer to these logically grouped nodes as partitions.
-There are several different partitions available for cluster users to send jobs to:
+Jobs are submitted to so-called partitions (or queues).
+Each partition is a group of nodes, often with similar hardware specifications (e.g. CPU or RAM configurations).
+The quota policies applying to our partitions are outlined [here](https://hpcc.ucr.edu/manuals/hpc_cluster/queue/)

 * intel
     * Default partition
     * Nodes: i01-02,i17-i40
-    * Cores: Intel, 256 per user
+    * CPU: Intel
     * RAM: 1 GB default
     * Time (walltime): 168 hours (7 days) default
 * batch
     * Nodes: c01-c48
-    * Cores: AMD, 256 per user
+    * CPU: AMD
     * RAM: 1 GB default
     * Time (walltime): 168 hours (7 days) default
 * highmem
     * Nodes: h01-h06
-    * Cores: Intel, 32 per user
+    * CPU: Intel
-    * RAM: 100 GB min and 1000 GB max
+    * RAM: 100 GB to 1000 GB
     * Time (walltime): 48 hours (2 days) default
 * gpu
     * Nodes: gpu01-gpu06
-    * Cores: AMD/Intel, 16 per job, 48 per user
+    * CPU: AMD/Intel
-    * GPUs: 8 per group
+    * GPUs: NVIDIA K80, A100, P100
-    * RAM: 1 GB default, 256 GB per job, 512 per user
+    * RAM: 1 GB default
     * Time (walltime): 48 hours (2 days) default
 * short
     * Nodes: Mixed set of nodes from batch, intel, and group partitions
-    * Cores: AMD/Intel, 256 per user
+    * Cores: AMD/Intel
     * RAM: 1 GB default
     * Time (walltime): 2 hours Maximum
 * Group Partition